khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

 [Access Grafana](metrics.md#grafana) and view the following charts:

-* Folder: Sourcegraph Internal > Dashboard: HTTP > Chart: QPS by Status Code
+* Folder: Khulnasoft Internal > Dashboard: HTTP > Chart: QPS by Status Code
   * This shows request rates by HTTP status code for end-user requests.
 * Folder: General
-  * This contains dashboards for each core service in Sourcegraph.
+  * This contains dashboards for each core service in Khulnasoft.
 Examine each for high-level metrics important to the health of each service.

 ### Collect a Jaeger trace